OpenCamp-cc/opencamp.cc/content/_index.md

 At the moment, we support payment by Debit / Credit Cards, and bank transfers.
 Additional local payment options may be available for students in Singapore.

-**Financial Sponsorship: Pay-it-forward with time**
+**Financial Sponsorship: Pay-with-time**

-While we strive to keep the tuition fees for the Bootcamp affordable, we understand that it might still be out of reach for some potential students.
-We do have an alternative payment option available for these students: no tuition fees but you will pay back it forward with your time to support future cohorts.
+While we strive to keep the tuition fees for open camp low and affordable, we understand that it might still be out of reach for some prospective students.
+We do have an alternative payment option available for these students: no tuition fees but you will have to contribute your time after completing with bootcamp to support future cohorts.

-You will pay it forward by helping to guide students in future cohorts once you have secured your first internship or full-time employment.
+This is similar to the pay-it-forward idea where you help to guide students in future cohorts once you have secured your first internship or full-time employment.
 We will work with you to determine what’s the right amount of time and how you can best contribute back to the Bootcamp.

-Regretfully, there is a cap on the number of students whom we can offer pay-it-forward sponsorship.
-Please let us know in the application email if you wish to apply for it.
+Regretfully, there is a limit on the number of students whom we can offer pay-it-forward sponsorship.
+Please let us know in the application email if you wish to apply for this.

 ## Applications for Cohort #0